-The current processing time for U.S. passports is 10 to 12 weeks (for a $60 fee), according to an April 7 update from the U.S. State Department.
-If you need a passport sooner than that, you can pay an additional $60 (or $120 total) for expedited service to get it within 4 to 6 weeks.
+The current processing time for U.S. passports is up to 18 weeks (for a $110 fee), according to an July 21 update from the U.S. State Department.
+If you need a passport sooner than that, you can pay an additional $60 (or $170 total) for expedited service to get it within 12 weeks.

 Prior to the pandemic, the standard processing time for passports was 6 to 8 weeks.
-But 10 to 12 weeks is still an improvement over last year when the State Department advised applicants to expect “several months” of delays and were prioritizing passports for life-or-death emergencies.
+This spring, the estimated time frame was 10 to 12 weeks, which was still an improvement over last year when the State Department advised applicants to expect “several months” of delays.

 You can renew your passport by mail, and can begin the process online, as long as you are in possession of your expired or expiring passport; your passport was issued when you were age 16 or older; it was issued within the past 15 years; and it was issued to your current name or you have documentation to support a name change.